nerdreich/wiki.md/docs/install.md

 ### Content folder

-Per default all wiki content is stored in a `content/` subfolder.
-As this is not visible in the URL, it's probably is ok for you.
-In case you want to change the foldername, edit `.config.ini` and set `content_dir` to a name of your choice.
+Per default all wiki content is stored in a `content/` sub-folder.
+As this is not visible in the URL, it's probably is OK for you.
+In case you want to change the folder name, edit `.config.ini` and set `content_dir` to a name of your choice.
 You will also have to rename the original `content/` folder or create a set up a new one from scratch.